NixOS/nixos-wiki-infra/README.md

 # nixos-wiki-infra

-This project contains the setup of https://wiki.nixos.org
+This project contains the setup of [the official NixOS Wiki (wiki.nixos.org)](https://wiki.nixos.org).

+Additionally, [this project's GitHub Issues](https://github.com/NixOS/nixos-wiki-infra/issues) host a space for coordination and discussion of wiki activities, in tandem with [the Matrix channel `#wiki:nixos.org`](https://matrix.to/#/#wiki:nixos.org).

 ## Examples